Back to Blog

 Once users are active, your emails should respond to what they're actually doing, not what your marketing calendar dictates.

 Milestone emails acknowledge meaningful progress without asking for anything.
 When someone hits their 100th document, their 50th successful export, or their first month of daily usage, recognize it.
 These emails build goodwill and keep your brand top of mind without feeling commercial.
-The trick is making these genuinely celebratory rather than obviously leading toward an upgrade pitch.

-Feature discovery emails introduce capabilities the user hasn't tried yet—especially free ones.
+Feature discovery emails introduce capabilities the user hasn't tried yet--especially free ones.
 This might seem counterproductive (why show them more free stuff?), but it serves two purposes.
 First, it demonstrates you have depth beyond what they've explored.
 Second, the most engaged users are the most likely to convert, so making them love the free tier more actually helps conversion.

 Usage insights emails show users what they've accomplished with your product.
 "This month, you've processed 1,247 transactions through your dashboard" or "Your automations have saved you approximately 6 hours this week."
 These emails don't mention upgrading at all, but they quietly reinforce the value case for when conversion moments do arrive.